-Bibliography is a term used to describe the study of books, cultural objects with an intensive goal of achieving academic purposes.
-It is also described as a discipline that entails listing of books in an organized manner, also known as enumerative bibliography, or the systematic way of describing books similar to objects, descriptive bibliography which forms the literature of a subject under study.
+Bibliography is a term used to describe the study of books and cultural objects with the intent of achieving an academic purpose.
+It is also described as a discipline that entails the listing of books in an organized manner, also known as enumerative bibliography, or the systematic manner of describing books similar to objects, a descriptive bibliography that forms the literature of a subject under study.

 Bibliography – FAQ